Chun Doo-hwan: Libel trial and health problems (2019–2021)

 In March 2019, Chun appeared in a libel trial in Gwangju over his controversial memoirs, in which he allegedly defamed victims of his 1980 crackdown.
-Chun had refuted a testimony by the late activist priest, Cho Chul-hyun, and called him "Satan wearing a mask" in his memoirs.
+Chun had disputed a testimony by the late activist priest, Cho Chul-hyun, and called him "Satan wearing a mask" in his memoirs.
 The priest allegedly witnessed the military firing at citizens from helicopters during the crackdown.
 On 30 November 2020, Chun was found guilty of defaming Cho and was sentenced to eight months in prison, suspended for two years.

 Chun proceeded to appeal the sentence but failed to show up to the first and second appellate trials held on 10 May and 14 June 2021.
 He made his first appearance in the Gwangju District appellate court on 9 August 2021 accompanied by his wife, but looking gaunt and frail.
 Chun left the courtroom only 25 minutes into the hearing, due to breathing difficulties.
 He answered some of the judge's questions with the help of his wife and was seen dozing off.
 A Yonhap news report on 21 August revealed Chun was diagnosed with multiple myeloma.